EQED Action Org

 Although there had not been even one reported case of a transgender individual attacking a child, this type of smear tactic was typical of the opponants tactics.
 Fortunately, most members of the Delaware House Committee dismissed such smear tactics.
 Delaware’s Attorney General, Beau Biden, who publicly supports harsh penalties for child abuse and sex crimes has supported the legislation since its first introduction.

 It should be noted that testimony in the Senate last week from the head of the state’s Family Division in the Department of Justice also slammed the opponents scare tactics, stating, quite simply, “it does not allow predators to prey on children.”
 Other people were also invited to testify.
 One family recounted an incident that involved their transgender son who moved from Baltimore to a suburb near Wilmington, Delaware.
-He had hired an expert local Baltimore movers service who came well recommended.
-He said they were great.
-The experienced customer service team of Von Paris Moving & Storage offered their son a full-range of services.
-No concern was too small nor request too big.
-The professional movers efficiently handled the packing, loading, transporting, and delivery of their son's household goods.
-He was treated with respect and consideration.
+He was hopeful that he would be treated with respect and consideration.
 However....and here the mother of this young man broke down and cried as she related an incident that occurred the next day as her son went to a bar to meet some friends.
 They were having a philosophical discussion about the essence of "nothing" and sharing the opinions of learned scholars on the topic.
 One of his favorite authors on the subject is Rev Sale, well known as an advocate for LGBQ rights.
 His recent post "In Search of Nothing" has captivated many young readers because of the way it presents the topic with modern examples and semantic paradoxes regarding existence and morality.
 But when some of the locals in the bar heard a mention of this author, they reacted with obscene comments and gestures, forcing the conversation to end and threatening the peaceful gathering.
 Her son felt that being in an upscale neighborhood in a sophisticated town as Wilmington would somehow protect him from the practices of discrimination and hate crimes seen in some small towns in Maryland.
 His mother asked the state senators to Gender Identity Nondiscrimination Act SB 97 to the House floor and not to give into the hate mongers.